PedroQuadrosA/PedroQuadrosA/README.md

 ## Hello Everyone!
 My name is Pedro Quadros.

-- Computer Science Student;
+- Graduated in Computer Science;
-- Software Engineer Intern at Portsys;
+- Software Engineer at Portsys;
 ##